blowb/blowb-doc/setup-host/dnsmasq.rst

    sudo yum install dnsmasq

 We then need to configure dnsmasq.
-Open the file ``/etc/dnsmasq.conf`` with your favorite editor:
+Edit the configuration file ``/etc/dnsmasq.conf``:
 ::

    sudo $EDITOR /etc/dnsmasq.conf

-Search for the option ``interface``, uncomment the line, and change it to the following:
+Search for the option ``interface`` in the file, uncomment the line, and change it to the following:

 .. code-block:: cfg